albanie/collaborative-experts/misc/README-template.md

 * `t2v` denotes that a text query is used to retrieve videos
 * `v2t` denotes that a video query is used to retrieve text video descriptions

-In the results reported below, the same model is used for both the t2v and v2t tasks.
+Joint-embeddings can be used for either of these two tasks.
+In the results reported below, the same model is used for both the t2v and v2t evaluations.

 **MSRVTT Benchmark**